Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2025-11-22-an-approach-to-ai-proof-assignment.md

 # Using LaTeX to hide an undetectable instruction <a name="tex"></a>

+Tested and works on GPT-5 as of 22 Nov 2025.

 ## How it works <a name="how"></a>

 A friend of mine [Boyan](https://www.linkedin.com/in/boyan-yin-063498145/?originalSubdomain=uk) asked me if I could figure out how to hide instructions for AI inside assignments.
 Upon some research, I came across this [article about how PDF files can manipulate AI systems](https://fbeta.de/invisible-information-in-pdfs-new-ways-for-hiding-content-to-manipulate-ai-systems/).
 The article is written from a cybersecurity angle and focuses on how to *prevent* hidden information from polluting AI, but for our purposes we want the exact opposite: we *want* our assignment PDF files to pollute the AI systems enough so that it generates distinct results from human answers.
 Perfect.
 The trick is really simple.
 All you need is a bit of LaTeX knowledge.